Vaibhav1506/Calculus-and-Graphical-Functions-Visualization/SECURITY.md

 | 3.8.x    | :white_check_mark: |
 | < 3.8.x  | :x:                |

-### Note: Python Libraries which are required for running this project are themselves installed at latest versions when run in Terminal or Command Prompt.
+### Note: Python Libraries which are required for running this project are themselves installed / should be installed at latest versions when run in Terminal or Command Prompt.

 ## Reporting a Vulnerability
 - Do not make any changes in this repository without any permission.